-- √ 'Standards for parking' are renamed to 'Standards for access, parking, and circulation' to address a variety of modes of transportation, where appropriate, including pedestrians, bicycles, automobiles, and current or potential future transit service.
-The Planning Board has more flexibility to match parking needs to the actual expected usage under Site Plan Review. - ✓ In Residential, Hamlet Neighborhood, and Hamlet Center Zones, no loading berth may be located on a front facade, and no loading area may be located in a front yard. - ✓ Added a requirement that all developments which are subject to Site Plan Review submit a landscape plan.
-Single-family dwellings, two-family dwellings, and multi-unit dwellings of 6 units or less are exempt from this requirement.
+✓ 'Standards for parking' are renamed to 'Standards for access, parking, and circulation' to address a variety of modes of transportation, where appropriate, including pedestrians, bicycles, automobiles, and current or potential future transit service.
+The Planning Board has more flexibility to match parking needs to the actual expected usage under Site Plan Review.

-- ✓ Elder cottages are being changed to Accessory Dwelling Units (ADU), and criteria for approval has been updated.
+- ✓ In Residential, Hamlet Neighborhood, and Hamlet Center Zones, no loading berth may be located on a front facade, and no loading area may be located in a front yard. - ✓ Added a requirement that all developments subject to Site Plan Review submit a landscape plan - however, single-family dwellings, two-family dwellings, and multi-unit dwellings of 6 units or less are exempt from this requirement. - ✓ Elder cottages are being changed to Accessory Dwelling Units (ADU), and criteria for approval has been updated.
 Only one ADU is allowed per lot. - ✓ Added a new section with approval requirements for Animal Waste Storage Facilities - establishing criteria for how close Animal Waste Storage Facilities (such as manure lagoons or tanks) can be to right-of-ways, property lines, wells, watercourses, and waterbodies. - ✓ Added a new section with approval requirement for Confined or Concentrated Animal Feeding Operation (CAFOs) - establishes requirement for CAFO operator to file State Pollutant Discharge Elimination System (SPDES) documentation, including Comprehensive Nutrient Management Plan, with the Town Clerk within 3 business days of submission to the New York State Department of Environmental Conservation.
 This addition was in response to Agriculture & Farmland Protection Plan Goal 4 I, pg.
-36. - ✓ Added new standards buffering important streams from development, requiring 100-foot setbacks from Trumansburg and Taughannock Creeks - ✓ Added that a landscape plan is required for all large parking lots. - ✓ New lighting standards, including Dark-Sky compliance, which requires fixtures to focus lighting downward without excessive illumination of the upper residential stories of buildings or of the night sky. - Clarified the existing sign standards on how signs are measured and added visualizations of what is allowed and prohibited.
+36. - ✓ Added new standards buffering important streams from development, requiring 100-foot setbacks from Trumansburg and Taughannock Creeks - ✓ Added requirements to screen all large parking lots with a vegetated buffer. - ✓ New lighting standards, including Dark-Sky compliance, which requires fixtures to focus lighting downward without excessive illumination of the upper residential stories of buildings or of the night sky. - ✓ Updated standards for flag lots. - ✓ Amended standards for land development in Multiple-Residence District (RM) to apply to all multiple-family residential development Town-wide - ✓ Clarified the existing sign standards on how signs are measured and added visualizations of what is allowed and prohibited.